droctothorpe/ksfx/README.md

 python app.py
 ```

-5. Click the ksfx icon (၊၊||၊) in the menu bar.
-6. Select `Enable` to activate the airhorn.
-7. Press any key to hear the airhorn sound.
+5. Press any key to hear the airhorn sound.
-8. Select `Disable` to turn off the airhorn.
+6. To disable the airhorn, either stop the script or click the ksfx icon (၊၊||၊)
+   in the menu bar and select `Off`.

 ## Notes